syncfusion-content/maui-docs/MAUI/Maps/shape-sublayer.md

 ![Shape sublayer support](images/shape-sublayer/shape-sublayer.png)

-N>
-* Refer the `MapShapeLayer`, for adding shape layer in `SfMaps`.
+N> Refer the `MapShapeLayer`, for adding shape layer in `SfMaps`.

 ## Color and stroke color

-You can change the color, strokeColor and strokeWidth of the shape sublayer using the `ShapeFill`, `ShapeStroke` and `ShapeStrokeThickness` properties.
+You can change the color, stroke color and stroke thickness of the shape sublayer using the `ShapeFill`, `ShapeStroke` and `ShapeStrokeThickness` properties.

 {% tabs %}